-Through the Resource Hub mechanism, PRB offers support to organizations based on their advocacy needs, goals, and existing capacity, and develops customized communications materials that align with partner organizations’ priorities for evidence-based family planning messages.
+Through the Resource Hub, PRB offers support to organizations based on their advocacy needs, goals, and existing capacity, and develops customized communications materials that align with partner organizations’ priorities for evidence-based family planning messages.

 PRB accepts applications biannually from partners interested in Resource Hub support.
-Interested organizations must be based in a low or lower-middle income country and have an established record of advocacy or policy work and outcomes.
-At least 25 percent of the organization’s existing advocacy work must be related to family planning and/or reproductive health.
-Materials can be produced in English or French.
-PRB covers all production costs and will turn over completed products to partner organizations for their ongoing use.
-PRB does not provide direct funding to partner organizations.
+Interested organizations must be based in a low or lower-middle income country and have an established record of family planning advocacy or policy work and outcomes.

 Youth Family Planning Policy Scorecard